datacarpentry/wrangling-genomics/episodes/04-variant_calling.md

 {: .bash}

 You will also need to create directories for the results that will be generated as part of this workflow.
-We can do this in a single line of code because `mkdir` can accept multiple new directory names as input.
+We can do this in a single line of code, because `mkdir` can accept multiple new directory names as input.

 ~~~